Adya84/ha-world-cup-2026/README.md

 * Swedish 🇸🇪
 * Norwegian 🇳🇴

-Language selection can be controlled directly within Home Assistant.
+Dashboard language can be selected directly within Home Assistant using the included language helper.

 ---